Pimpled Flasks - Sordariomycetes p.p. ("Pyrenomycetes")

 H. rubiginosum - a red crust, flat rather than lumpy.

 Bertia - .5mm black pustules growing in clusters on hardwood.
-In a different order, the Coronophorales.
+In the order Coronophorales.

 Nemania serpens - a black crust with eroded channels running through the surface.
 Usually on hardwood or polypores.